 It has taken me a while to get around to writing about this hike.
 It’s not that QiLuZhiKeShan – 耆路知可山 was particularly difficult, but because I attempted it three times.
-Writing about it feels like I’m going back for a forth try!
-Wouldn’t you feel the Content at bottom of options Blah blah blah Tooltip Content is content is content is content.?
+Writing about it feels like I’m going back for a fourth try!
+Wouldn’t you feel the same way?

 Ok, I’m lying.
 I went out there three times, but only attempted the hike twice.
 On my second trip I was blocked from accessing the trail head in two places.
 At the time, the government was working on the new number 9 tunnel.
-The trail head is right at the west tunnel entrance.
+The trail head is very close to the west tunnel entrance.

 In the second picture (taken on my first trip) you can see a road going up in the middle of the picture.
 That’s the best way to get down to cross the river.
 However, on my second trip it was blocked by a large crane holding up the new section of bridge.
 But no need to fear!
 There’s another road just a little ways down…that was blocked by ANOTHER crane.
 Doh!